henrywright/phpstan/website/src/user-guide/troubleshooting-types.md

 What PHPStan doesn't do
 ---------

 PHPStan doesn't descend into a called function's body to see what's going on there.
-The native types, the PHPDocs, and the registered [dynamic return type](/developing-extensions/dynamic-return-type-extensions) and [type-specifying extensions](/developing-extensions/type-specifying-extensions) are everything that's used to figure out how the types are going to impacted.
+The native types, the PHPDocs, and the registered [dynamic return type](/developing-extensions/dynamic-return-type-extensions) and [type-specifying extensions](/developing-extensions/type-specifying-extensions) are everything that's used to figure out how the types are going to be impacted.